 Each serving of yogurt contains an impressive 415 milligrams of calcium (42% DV).

 And, since many health experts recommend 2 to 3 servings of dairy a day to reach your recommended calcium, yogurt is one of the best choices out there.

 And the juicy, fresh cantaloupe is another great source of Vitamin C and Vitamin A, in the form of carotenoids.

 All the other amazing low carb recipes are equally delicious and indulgent as the Greek cantaloupe yogurt cup, but also help meet your daily requirement for some essential nutrients.

 On top of it, they are also simple and easy to make that you can whip these tasty meals in a snap.
 Literally!

-9 healthy and delicious low carb recipes [Low-Carb Breakfast, Lunch and Dinner]
+9 healthy and delicious low carb recipes for breakfast, lunch, and dinner.